giuliacappelli/dissertationData/README.md

   Stimuli used in the behavioral experiments eliciting acceptability judgments about the implicit object construction in English and Italian (2 csv files)
   ### Judgments
   Full judgments provided by 30 people (per language) on a 7-point Likert scale for target sentences
+  ### Errors
+  Squared errors: distance between actual judgments and values predicted by the (full bPISA) model in English and Italian (2 csv files)

 __________